WillKWL/2023_IMI_BIGDataAIHUB/Task2A/README.md

   - <img src="../data/image/2023-08-24-22-08-11.png"  width="1000">
 - For this task, it is reasonable to assume an asymmetric misclassification cost matrix
   - We designed the lower triangle of the cost matrix to be 2x the upper triangle
     - i.e. the cost of misclassifying a high-risk customer as low risk (100%) is 2 times higher than the cost of misclassifying a low-risk customer as high risk (50%)
   - Based on the above assumption, we can choose a cutoff threshold that minimizes misclassification cost (at the level of the entire customer base, or at the level of an individual customer)
     - In our case, we can achieve 37% of misclassification cost compared to the baseline scenario (i.e. maximum precision in classify high-risk customers)
   - <img src="../data/image/2023-08-26-12-40-44.png"  width="1000">

 ## 7) Next steps

+- What is good about the current approach
+  - Only binary classifiers to solve ordinal problem
+  - Sklearn wrapper for ordinal regression to use just like any sklearn classifier
+  - A suitable scoring function for ordinal regression
+  - Optimize cutoff threshold using asymmetric misclassification matrix
+  - Utilized domain knowledge from FINTRAC to form hypothesis and derive additional features from the dataset
+  - Read papers about ordinal regression to understand the pros and cons of different modeling approaches and why a certain approach is developed
+- How can the current approach be improved
+  - Combine data preparation pipeline with the modeling pipeline such that even the hyperparameters in data preparation pipeline can be tuned
+    - Caching the fitted transformers using [the memory argument in sklearn pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html)
+  - Perform feature selection or agglomeration to reduce the number of correlated features as this can bias permutation importance and other inference methods
 - Recommendations for new projects
   - Use transaction records instead of summary statistics as input data
-  - Incorporate model constraints from regulation
+  - Incorporate constraints about modeling approach given regulatory concern
   - Compare our approach with what chatGPT Code Interpreter suggests (especially in EDA)
-- Lessons learnt
-  - Domain knowledge from FINTRAC is important
-  - Read papers to understand the pros and cons of different modeling approaches and why a certain approach is developed
-- What can be done better
-  - Combine data preparation pipeline with the modeling pipeline such that even the hyperparameters in data preparation pipeline can be tuned
-    - Caching the fitted transformers using [the memory argument in sklearn pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html)
-  - Perform feature selection or agglomeration to reduce the number of correlated features as this can bias permutation importance and other inference methods
 - More resources
   - <https://fintrac-canafe.canada.ca/guidance-directives/guidance-directives-eng>
   - <https://towardsdatascience.com/how-to-perform-ordinal-regression-classification-in-pytorch-361a2a095a99>